Skip to main content

 Prescribed Text Analysis

 English Standard Module B rewards students who have detailed, specific knowledge of their prescribed text.
-Sessions build the textual evidence, analytical vocabulary, and argument structure needed to produce a strong close study essay on your school's text, whether that is The Crucible, 1984, a contemporary novel, or another text from the NESA prescribed list.
+Sessions build the textual evidence, analytical vocabulary, and argument structure needed to produce a strong close study essay on your school's text — whether that is Feed, Limberlost, Much Ado About Nothing, Arrival, or another text from the 2027–2030 NESA prescription.

 Craft of Writing and Reflection